aiven/aiven-docs/docs/products/cassandra/howto/zdm-proxy.md

 -   Apache Cassandra instance to migrate to the Aiven platform (migration source)
--   Aiven for Apache Cassandra service where you want to migrate your external instance (migration target)
+-   Aiven for Apache Cassandra service where to migrate your external instance (migration target)
 -   [Aiven CLI client installed](/docs/tools/cli)
 -   `cqlsh`